 The Soufrière Hills volcano on Montserrat erupted, killing 19 people.
 Over the next few months it destroyed the capital, Plymouth, and rendered half the island uninhabitable.
 About two-thirds of the population have been evacuated.
 (At the time of writing it is still erupting.)

 The first Harry Potter novel, Harry Potter and the Philosopher’s Stone by J. K. Rowling, was published in the UK.
 (USA: September 1998 as Harry Potter and the Sorcerer’s Stone.)

 10 years ago (29 Jun 2007)

 Become a lifetime member of ideas4writers

-and get ALL our ebooks for just £49.95
+and get ALL 40 of our ebooks

 (or the equivalent in your local currency)